|

 *

-the Human Mind listed below and also the various essays in the section on
+Mind listed below and also the various essays in the section on

 "Philosophy, Theology" of this website).